Leonamrsm/reall-time_music_recommendation_system/README.md

 ## Consuming Real Time Data with Spark Streaming from Spotfy via API

-Após extrais od dados do kafka no mesmo notebook `Mini-Projeto7-Parte2.ipynb`são consumidos dados em tempo real utilizando Spark streaming de uma API fornecida pelo Spotfy.
-Para testar você deve ter acesso a uma conta do Spotfy e dar like em músicas do seu interesse.
+notebook `Mini-Projeto7-Parte2.ipynb` data is consumed in real time using Spark streaming from an API provided by Spotfy.
+To test it, you must have access to a Spotify account and like songs that interest you.

+Next, a song extracted from Spotfy is concatenated with songs extracted from Kafka.
+Following the pipeline the data is normalized before training the ML model.

+## Machine Learning Modeling